Skip to content

 In force now

-If you’re on UK content older than April 2026, it’s out of date.
+If you are reading UK employment content older than April 2026, it is out of date.
 Most competitor pages still describe the pre-April-2026 regime.
 The differences are material.

 ChangePre-April 2026From 6 April 2026